Saltbox raises $10.6M to help booming e-commerce stores store their goods – TechCrunch

 Playground Global General Partner Laurie Yoler said the startup provides a “purpose-built alternative” for small businesses that have been fulfilling orders out of garages and self-storage units.

-Saltbox recently hired Zubin Canteenwalla to serve as its chief operating offer.
+Saltbox recently hired Zubin Canteenwalla to serve as its chief operating officer.
 He joined Saltbox from Industrious, an operator co-working spaces, where he was SVP of Real Estate.
 Prior to Industrious, he was EVP of Operations at Common, a flexible residential living brand, where he led the property management and community engagement teams.